pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 ## There were 69 predictors of which 8 had non-zero influence.
 ```

 That is: 69 input variables are representing the countries but in flag columns.
-14 variables were not relevant to make the prediction.
+1, and as it was reported some of themre not relevant to make the prediction.

 This opens a new chapter which is going to be covered in this book 😉: **Feature engineering** or **selecting best variables**.
 It is a high recommended practise to first select those variables which carries the most information, and then create the predictive model.